Skip to content

 Visit the port and the famous Admiral Benbow Inn to learn about Penzance’s maritime history.
 Explore 19th and 20th-century Cornish art at the Penlee House Gallery and Museum or more contemporary works at The Exchange.
 Finally, don’t miss dining on the local seafood at excellent restaurants like The Shore.

-One of my new favourite places to visit in the south of England is Cranborne Chase.
-This Area of Natural Beauty (AONB) lies on a chalk plateau straddling the counties of Dorset, Hampshire and Wiltshire.
-It’s not very well known, which is one of the real selling points.
-Because unlike more popular national parks and AONB’s in England, Cranborne Chase is often incredibly empty!
+It’s not very well known, which is one of the real selling points: unlike England’s more popular national parks and AONBs, Cranborne Chase is often incredibly empty!

 Rolling chalk grassland, ancient woodlands, and river valleys await you, lined with walking trails and nature reserves.
 In summer, the grasslands are covered with wildflowers, making them even more picture-perfect.
 And with idyllic countryside villages to give the Cotswolds a run for their money, there are so many reasons to add Cranborne Chase to your England bucket list!